EZePiZy/RISC-V-CPU/README.md

          ┗━ Vbuddy.cfg
 PC ━━━━━━┳━ PC.sv
          ┣━ PC_tb.cpp
-         ┣━ Vbuddy.cpp
+         ┣━ README.md Explaining the use of the component ┣━ Vbuddy.cpp
          ┗━ Vbuddy.cfg
 CONTROL ━┳━ CONTROL.sv
          ┣━ CONTROL_tb.cpp
+         ┣━ README.md
          ┣━ Vbuddy.cpp
          ┗━ Vbuddy.cfg
+.
+.
+.
+and so on
 ```

 and so on...